Cannabis derivatives, CBD and brain tumour treatment

 BRIAN is our trusted online app where you can track your experience, compare it with others who’ve been there and get the knowledge you need to make informed decisions.

 Cannabis is the dried preparation, or resinous extract, of the flowers or leaves of the cannabis plant, a member of the hemp family.
-It is an illegal drug in many countries, including the UK.

 The parts of cannabis that are considered important for medical reasons are called cannabinoids.
 This is the name for the complex chemicals found in cannabis that are responsible for the effect cannabis has on the body.
 Two cannabinoids are of particular interest: